GabeScott/standard-works-vault/General Conference/1992 April - “Believe His Prophets”.md

 Could there be a call from a prophet more timely than this call?
 One need only look at the filth and rot that are sweeping over the world in the form of pornographic literature, pornographic movies, pornographic videocassettes, pornographic television, to see the need for a great and powerful and moving counterforce for righteousness.

-I go back to the words of Jehoshaphat: “Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper.”
-(2 Chr.
-20:20.)
+I go back to the words of Jehoshaphat: “Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper” ([[2 Chronicles 20.20|2 Chr.
+20:20]]).

 There are many little things that test our willingness to accept the word of the prophets.
-Jesus said, “How often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!”
-(Matt.
-23:37.)
+Jesus said, “How often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!” ([[Matthew 23.37|Matt.
+23:37]]).

 So it has been through the history of mankind, and so it is today.
 In our own communities, even here in Utah, we have experienced some of this.
 President Grant carried to his grave a deep sense of sorrow that, contrary to his counsel, the people of Utah cast the final vote, in 1934, that repealed the Eighteenth Amendment to the Constitution.